In the footsteps of Alexander the Great and the Gods of Olympus, exploring the Macedonian, Greek, Christian and Byzantine heritage of Northern Greece

 Cavo Olympo Hotel, Pieria

-Air travel and taxes, transfers, 7 nights’ accommodation, breakfast daily, 1 lunch and 1 dinner, itinerary as described, services of guides and local representatives.
+Air travel and taxes, transfers, 7 nights’ accommodation, breakfast daily, 2 lunches and 2 dinners, itinerary as described, services of guides and local representatives (entrance fees and accommodation tax not included).
 If our specially negotiated airfares are unavailable at the time of booking, a supplement may apply.